 Clean wool travels to Pennsylvania for fleece-dying.
 16 bright, solid colors form as the base ingredients for our unique palette of heathers

 Dyed bales travel to New Hampshire, and it's time for spinning

 Woolen-spun yarns are created through a process of carding, twisting, plying, steaming and skeining the wool into a finished yarn

 The results: soft heathered shades of 2-ply wool

 The northern-most member of our in-house Design Team, Véronik contributes beautiful knitwear patterns to our seasonal design collections and is based in chilly Montreal, Canada where wool is a way of life.

 Maintaining and developing the business end of Brooklyn Tweed is Luigi’s forte, from budgeting, to long-term planning and beyond.
-He also works closely with Jared to keep our friends and followers on social media informed about what's cooking at BT.
+He works closely with our wholesale and business teams to keep BT running like clockwork.

 Does one of our patterns have you stumped?
 Christine is our dedicated pattern support specialist and is always available by e-mail (firstname.lastname@example.org) to help with any pattern-related confusion that might crop up while you are knitting.